az-digital/arizona-bootstrap/site/content/docs/5.1/content/typography.md

 ### Dark backgrounds

 On a dark [`.text-bg-{color}` helper]({{< docsref "helpers/color-background" >}}) the checkmark switches to Sky, because its solid Oasis disc is too dark to read there.
-The diamond does not change — it keeps its Bloom and Sky on every background.
+The focus point does not change — it keeps its Bloom and Sky on every background.

 {{< example >}}
 <div class="text-bg-blue p-4">